openstack/adjutant/doc/source/development.rst

 * Receive Request
     * Validate request data against action serializers.
-    * If valid, setup Task to represent the request, and the Actions specified for that TaskView.
+    * If valid, setup Task to represent the request, and the Actions specified for that Task.
-    * The service runs the pre_approve function on all actions which should do any self validation to mark the actions themselves as valid or invalid, and populating the nodes in the Task based on that.
+    * The service runs the "prepare" function on all actions which should do any self validation to mark the actions themselves as valid or invalid, and populating the notes in the Task based on that.
-* Admin Approval
+* Auto or Admin Approval
-    * An admin looks at the Task and its notes.
+    * Either a task is set to auto_approve or and admin looks at it to decide.
         * If they decide it is safe to approve, they do so.
             * If there are any invalid actions approval will do nothing until the action data is updated and initial validation is rerun.
-    * The service runs the post_approve function on all actions.
+    * The service runs the "approve" function on all actions.
     * If any of the actions require a Token to be issued and emailed for additional data such as a user password, then that will occur.
     * If no Token is required, the Task will run submit actions, and be